oittaa/reproducible-signal/README.md

 3. Get the files `git clone https://github.com/oittaa/reproducible-signal.git && cd reproducible-signal`
 4. Connect your phone to the computer.
 USB debugging must be enabled!
 5. Run `./reproducible-signal.sh`
     * The script might take several minutes to complete.
 If everything went right and the APKs match, the last line of output will be `APKs match!`.
-Don't worry about the `BUILD FAILED` message you'll see above it.
-You don't have the signing key, but the unsigned APK was built anyway.

 Alternatively you can compare a previously extracted APK without connecting your phone.
 ```